Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Veterans may use VetEd for full-time or part-time study until their 10th anniversary of leaving active duty.

 Once final grades are turned in and the School Veterans Official has reviewed and submitted the application to WDVA, checks are typically issued within 5-10 business days.
-Minimize delays in processing by providing a complete application.
+Provide a complete application to minimize processing delays.

 If you don’t receive payment on an approved grant after ten business days, contact the WDVA accounting department to determine your check’s status; call (800) WIS-VETS (947-8387).